chris-rutkowski/commingle_money/README.md

   e.g. `1234.56` → `1300` (upper), `1200` (lower).
 - utility functions like `min`, `max`, and `sum`
 - converters `Decimal` → `int` as well as `double` → `Decimal`

-## ⚠️ Known Issues

-Aligning `MoneyLabel` precisely to the baseline can be tricky.
-By design, the widget displays the currency symbol and decimal part using a smaller font than the main number.

-I experimented with multiple approaches - `CrossAxisAlignment.baseline`, `RichText` and even low-level `TextPainter` font metrics.
-None produced fully reliable results across fonts settings, especially with the Odometer animation enabled.

-As a workaround, the widget exposes `secondaryPadding` property that lets you manually tweak the top/bottom alignment of secondary elements.
-While not ideal, this gives you full control to fine-tune the appearance for your chosen font and style.

 ## 🙌 Acknowledgements